cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 Depending on the cloud environment and the server specifications you provided, this should take between 10 to 20 minutes to complete.
 After validating the configuration, `cfy` will create the management VM, related networks and security groups, download the relevant packages and install all of the components.
-At the end of this process you should see the following message:
+On successful completion of the process, the following message is displayed.

 {{< gsHighlight  bash  >}}
 ...